DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-17-asking-candidates-if-they-received-free-school-meals.md

 We were asked to investigate whether we could also add some questions to assess social-economic background.
 This is a hard-to-define measure which encompasses things such as family income, social class, education and the occupation of someone’s parents.

+As well as giving us more understanding of the diversity of our applicants, social-economic background data may also help us to better understand the drivers of some of the disparities we see between different groups of applicants applying for teacher training courses.

 ## What we did

 We researched different ways of assessing social-economic background, and settled on a single question about whether someone received free school meals.